 Our Cognitive Engineering and Production researchers focus on:

-The development of virtual reality technologies and applications with a focus on engineering in the manufacturing and construction industries
+Developing virtual reality technologies and applications to support engineering in the manufacturing industry

-New technologies and concepts for human-machine interaction in connected production environments
+Devising human-machine interaction technologies and concepts for connected production lines

 The Cognitive Engineering and Production Research Unit is organized in the following teams: